 Item 14.
-Principal Accounting Fees and Services.
+Principal Accountant Fees and Services.

-The following table provides information regarding the fees incurred to Deloitte & Touche LLP during the years ended December 31, 2020 and 2019.
+The following table provides information regarding the fees incurred to Deloitte & Touche LLP during the years ended December 31, 2021 and 2020.
 All fees described below were approved by the audit committee.

-(dollars in thousands) 2020 2019
+(dollars in thousands) 2021 2020

-Audit Fees (1) \$ 1,100 \$ 1,150
+Audit Fees (1) \$ 1,100 \$ 1,100

-Audit Related Fees (2) - -
+Audit Related Fees (2) 7

-Tax Fees (3) -
+Tax Fees (3)

-All Other Fees (4) -
+All Other Fees (4)

-Total \$ 1,100 \$ 1,150
+Total \$ 1,107 \$ 1,100

-(1) Audit Fees of Deloitte & Touche LLP for 2020 and 2019 were for professional services associated with the annual audit of our consolidated financial statements, the reviews of our quarterly condensed consolidated financial statements and the issuance of consents and comfort letters in connection with registration statement filings with the SEC.

-(2) Audit-related fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
-No such services were incurred in 2020 or 2019.

-(3) Tax Fees consist of fees for tax compliance, tax advice and tax planning.
-No such services were incurred in 2020 or 2019.

-(4) All Other Fees include any fees billed that are not audit, audit-related or tax fees.
-No such services were incurred in 2020 or 2019.
+- (1) Audit Fees of Deloitte & Touche LLP for 2021 and 2020 were for professional services associated with the annual audit of our consolidated financial statements, the reviews of our quarterly condensed consolidated financial statements and the issuance of consents and comfort letters in connection with registration statement filings with the SEC. - (2) Audit-related fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
+No such services were incurred in 2020. - (3) Tax Fees consist of fees for tax compliance, tax advice and tax planning.
+No such services were incurred in 2021 and 2020. - (4) All Other Fees include any fees billed that are not audit, audit-related or tax fees.
+No such services were incurred in 2021 and 2020.

 Before an independent registered public accounting firm is engaged by the Company to render audit or non-audit services, our audit committee must review the terms of the proposed engagement and pre-approve the engagement.
 The audit committee may delegate authority to one or more of the members of the audit committee to provide these pre-approvals for audit or non-audit services, provided that the person or persons to whom authority is delegated must report the pre-approvals to the full audit committee at its next scheduled meeting.
 Audit committee pre-approval of non-audit services (other than review and attest services) are not required if those services fall within available exceptions established by the SEC.
-The audit committee pre-approved all audit, audit-related, tax and other services provided by Deloitte & Touche LLP for the fiscal years 2020 and 2019 and the estimated costs of those services.
+The audit committee pre-approved all audit, audit-related, tax and other services provided by Deloitte & Touche LLP for the fiscal years 2021 and 2020 and the estimated costs of those services.
 Actual amounts billed, to the extent in excess of the estimated amounts, were periodically reviewed and approved by the audit committee.